iccicci/rotating-file-stream/README.md

 ### Description

 Creates a [stream.Writable](https://nodejs.org/api/stream.html#stream_class_stream_writable) to a file which is rotated.
-Rotation behaviour can be deeply customized; optionally, classical UNIX **logrotate** behaviour can be used.
+Rotation behavior can be deeply customized; optionally, classical UNIX **logrotate** behavior can be used.

 ### Usage